mentalclear-learningo/progress-log/README.md

 03/28/2022 - Completed Chapter 7, 8, continue with Chapter 9
            - Continue Chapter 9 with Using Functions as Results

 03/29/2022 - Completed Chapter 9, Continue with Chapter 10
+           - Continue Chapter 10 with Understanding Struct Constructor Functions